-In order to get in the Fall spirit, I’d love to share some Fall Recipes to get you prepped for the cool weather!
+In order to get moms in the Fall spirit, I’d love to share 10 fun & simple Fall recipes for kids to get you prepped for the cool weather!

 This recipe was recommended by Jenna who is one of our co-founders and contributors at Just Homemaking.
 She said it’s “Life Changing!”
 I can’t wait to try this soup from Butter Your Biscuit!

 Pumpkin EVERYTHING is a must for Fall.
 I love using pumpkin for baking, pumpkin drinks, and pumpkin ice cream.
 These Pumpkin Donuts from Made to be a Momma are ridiculously easy to throw together for a quick breakfast or an after school snack.

 Speaking of after school snacks, how adorable is this plate of Halloween goodies?
 Make this for a snack on Halloween before trick-or-treating!
 Or add a few more healthy choices to the plate and call it dinner!
 This plate was created by a brand called Lindsay.